AntoineBlanot/zero-nlp/README.md

 ```

 #### Creating data
 We will instantiate a Zero-Shot Boolean Question-Answering dataset.
-For using it on other tasks, please look at the different tasks available.
-You can also create your own zero-shot task.
+If you wish to use other tasks, please refer to the different tasks available for the data format.
+You can also create your own zero-shot task by following the template.
 ```
 task_name = 'boolqa'
 data = dict(question='Do you like being a child?', answer='I hate being a child', candidate_labels=['yes', 'no'])